allentv/MilestoneProject2/README.md

 ![Image of cards](assets/doc/level.png)

-Two modals were included.
-The first one permits the user to choose a difficulty level which would change the size of card grid system before starting game.
-The second modal contained stats on the number of turns required to complete the game, Star Wars character fact and a button to play again.
+Two modals were included for the game.
+The first one permits the user to choose a difficulty level which would change the size of card grid system.
+The second modal activated when the game was complete and contained stats on the number of turns required to complete the game, Star Wars character fact and a button to play again.